Folium Systems

 A serious AI partner should welcome these checks.
 They prevent a buyer from adopting an impressive but ungoverned system.

-• The demo requires private customer data before a data boundary is approved.
+• The review build requires private customer data before a data boundary is approved.

 • The vendor cannot explain where prompts, files, outputs, and logs live.